parsam97/TreeQuery/README.md

 ### Inner Queries

 This is the fun one.
-Usually we do not remember off the top of the head what the relationship name of a particular relationship is between two objects.
+Usually we don't remember off the top of our head what the relationship name of a particular relationship is between two objects.
 Sometimes, you may not even know if the relationship exists or not.
 This often happens when you are trying to debug an issue and cannot figure out where the problem lies.

 Let's start simple.
 Let's say you want to retrieve Contacts of some Accounts.